tschrock5252/coin_monitoring/README.md

 ### Script(s)
 This project's heart is currently built into a script that lives within the repository at [./scripts/coin-monitor/coin-monitor.sh](https://github.com/tschrock5252/coin_monitoring/blob/master/scripts/coin-monitor/coin-monitor.sh)

 You will need to set this up in order for this project to be a success.
-The script will create the required directories for everything each coin you are monitoring to run successfully.
+The script will create the required directories and temporary / logging files needed for each coin you are monitoring.
+With this in mind, everything should run successfully and without error (YMMV).

 #### Configurable Variables
 The script has a large number of variables that you can configure and change if you want to.